diaspogift/identity_and_access_FSharp/README.md

       * sudo apt-get install eventstore-oss=5.0.2-1
       * sudo systemctl start eventstore
       * eventstored --version
     * navigate to http://127.0.0.1:2113/web/index.html#/dashboard and click on the **Stream Browser** menu.
 If promtep to login, enter user the following credentials: **username: admin, password: changeit**.
-You can see the stream of events relative to the **User, Group, Role** aggregates beeing created as you play with the API through Postman.
+You can see the stream of events relative to the **Tenant, User, Group, and Role** aggregates beeing created as you play with the API through Postman.

 * Clone the repo